jetstack/version-checker/README.md

     is.
 In this example, the current version of `my-container` will be compared against the image versions in the `docker.io/bitnami/etcd` registry.

+- `priority.version-checker.io/my-container: 3`: will set the priority label.
+    So you can sort/prioritize better if there are many images in the cluster.

 ## Known configurations

 From time to time, version-checker may need some of the above options applied to determine the latest version,